 Inner Shell Speed: 60mm/s

 We have found that support settings are one of the hardest things to dial in.
-Not only does each material require a different fill amount percentage and angle, they each also require unique distances from the print for easy removal.
+Each material requires a different fill percentage and angle.
+They each also require unique distances from the print for easy removal.

 Anyone who has printed long enough has likely come to dislike working with support settings.
 We have been able to make support removal a minor chore and still have a clean under surface quality to our prints.
 After clicking the “…” next to “Support type” we have our specs as follows:

 Overhang Angle for Support: 50°

 Distance Z: 0.16mm

 Within the same section as the support settings you will also find the platform adhesion type.
 While a brim is usually not needed on PLA prints, but larger prints can still warp and skinny parts have difficulty sticking to the bed without being knocked over.
 Our PLA settings usually have this set to off by default and we turn it on manually for these special occasions.

 The problem with a brim, especially on PLA, is the difficulty to remove.
 We have had parts where the brim is far more difficult to remove cleanly than the parent support material.
 This has led us to change to a close “skirt” instead of a brim.